dougy147/arduino_chess_clock/README.md

 # Arduino Chess Clock ♟️ ⏰ [unmaintened repo]

-I needed a chess clock, so I made one (_an ugly but functioning one_).
+I needed a chess clock, so I made one (_an ugly but functional one_).

 So, feed your Arduino with this code (`code.ino`) and wire it has described on the schema (see below ⬇️).